 - What impacts do digital tools and media have on student’s knowledge gain and retention of material related to food safety?

 - What is the impact of the Hands On Classrooms curriculum on student understanding of processed foods and the US Food system?

 - What is the impact of the curriculum on student understanding of the food system?

 - Does Hands On curricula empower students to make healthy food choices and prepare healthy snacks and meals?

 - Do hands-on activities enhance student knowledge gain and retention of STEM concepts?

 Hands On Classrooms is a platform developed to provide classroom teachers exposure to innovative instructional methods while providing real-world connections to what students are learning in the classroom.
-Hands On is built around state curriculum standards for math, science, language arts, and social studies.
-The activities reinforce the concepts, and encourage interdisciplinary learning, peer support and cross-classroom collaboration which increase student retention and improves learning outcomes.
+Hands On is built around state and national curriculum standards for math, science, language arts, and social studies.
+The activities reinforce the concepts and encourage interdisciplinary learning, peer support, and cross-classroom collaboration which increase student retention and improves learning outcomes.
 Currently, Hands On has three programs under their umbrella of programming.
 Learn more about the different programs by visiting the programs tab.

 Hands On collaborates with partner schools to offer training workshops to familiarize teachers with the content and the underlying instructional theory of the curriculum.
 All of the materials necessary to implement Hands On are provided to participating schools at no financial cost to the school.
 This is possible through the generous contributions from government agencies and partnerships with industry organizations and foundations.